The Veldkamp Space of the Smallest Slim Dense Near Hexagon: Summary and Conclusion

 The second argument is related to the concept of superqubits as proposed in a very recent paper by Borsten {\it et al.} \cite{brst}.
 Here, the structure of $L_{3}^{\times 3}$ seems to be {\it directly} related to the Hilbert space of three-superqubits.
 This super Hilbert space is 27-dimensional and associating bijectively its dimensions with the 27 points of $L_{3}^{\times 3}$ one immediately finds that its 13 fermionic dimensions should correspond to a geometric hyperplane of type $H_3$ and its 14 bosonic ones to the complement of the hyperplane in question.
 Moreover, any truncation to two-superqubits would correspond to a GQ$(2, 1)$-quad in $L_{3}^{\times 3}$, and the associated splitting of the 9-dimensional super Hilbert sub-space into 5 boson and 4 fermion dimensions would simply correspond to a perp-set (of the GQ$(2, 1)$) and its complement, respectively.
+A firmer footing for this argument can only be given after we are familiar with the structure of the Veldkamp spaces of other two closely-related point-line incidence geometries, namely of L$_3 \times$ GQ(2,\,2) and L$_3 \times$ GQ(2,\,4), in each of which our near hexagon sits as a subgeometry.
+We are almost done with the first case \cite{sng}, but still far from being so for the second geometry.

 Further explorations along these lines are clearly vital as they may, among other things, shed further light on the relation between quantum information theory and physics of stringy black holes outlined in the introduction.
 In view of these facts, proper understanding of the structure of $\mathcal{V}(L_{3}^{\times 3})$ --- as expounded in preceding sections --- is of great importance.